SSPO: Subsentence-level Policy Optimization: Result and Analysis

 \subsection{Main Results}

-Table \ref{tab1} summarizes the performance of various RL optimization methods, including GRPO, Dr.GRPO, GSPO, GMPO, and our proposed SSPO, on five mathematical reasoning benchmarks: MATH500, AMC23, AIME24, Minerva, and Olympiad.
+Table \ref{tab:main} summarizes the performance of various RL optimization methods, including GRPO, Dr.GRPO, GSPO, GRPO with clip-high and GRPO with CLIP-Cov, and our proposed SSPO, on five mathematical reasoning benchmarks: MATH500, AMC23, AIME24, Minerva, and Olympiad.
 We evaluate these datasets basically on greedy decoding(Avg@1) to intuitively present the effectiveness of our method.
-We evaluate all approaches in five datasets every 10 steps in both 1.5B and 7B models, and choose the best score as our final score.
+We evaluate all approaches in five datasets every 10 steps on both 1.5B and 7B models, and choose the best score as our final score.
 Among the Qwen2.5-Math-1.5B and Qwen2.5-Math-7B models, SSPO offers superior performance relative to other methods.
+Table~\ref{tab:main} reports the main results on five math benchmarks (AIME24, AMC23, MATH, MIN., and OLY.) under two backbone sizes (Qwen2.5-Math-1.5B and Qwen2.5-Math-7B).
+Overall, SSPO delivers the most consistent gains across both model scales, achieving the best average performance in each setting.